 The information relating to whether you have had any illnesses, allergies or medical conditions is used to decide whether we are able to offer you a job in one of our restaurants or working with food.

 Automated decision making

 Automated decision-making takes place when an electronic system uses personal information to make a decision without human intervention.
-We do not envisage that any decisions will be taken about you using automated means, however we will notify you in writing if this position changes.
+We do not currently take any decisions about you using wholly automated means.

 Disclosure of your information

-Your information will not be disclosed to any third parties outside of Nando’s except for any third party service providers (such as recruiters, our psychometric testing provider and job boards) involved with our recruitment activities, or other companies in the Nando’s group.
-However it may be necessary to share your data with Government agencies such as HM Revenue and Customs, or the Home Office or legal advisors.
+Your information may be disclosed to selected third parties outside of Nando’s (such as recruiters, our psychometric testing provider, technology suppliers and job boards).
+It may also be necessary to share your data with Government agencies such as HM Revenue and Customs, or the Home Office or legal advisors.

 Your duty to inform us of changes